sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ##### Mountain View
 Not as long of a wait to get into the office (not as much security screening), but took longer for the card to arrive.
+Tends to be less of a wait in the morning, arrive 30 minutes before it opens.

 ##### San Jose Downtown
 Long wait just to get into the building (outdoor wait due to security